-- Preheat oven to 350°F. Line a 9x13 baking dish with aluminum foil and coat with non stick spray.
+- Preheat your oven to 350°F. Line a 9×13-inch baking dish with aluminum foil and coat in with nonstick spray.
 Set aside.

-- Mix in the pumpkin on low speed until combined and then finally add the flour, mixing until just incorporated.
+- Add the pumpkin and mix on low speed until combined, then add the flour.
+Mix the batter until just incorporated.

-- Spread half of this batter into the bottom of the prepared pan.
+- Spread half of the batter onto the bottom of the prepared pan.
 Transfer the remaining batter into a small bowl while you make your filling.

-- Spread the filling onto the batter in the pan and top with the remaining batter.
+- Spread the cheesecake filling over the batter in the pan, then top with the remaining batter.

-- In the clean bowl of your stand mixer fitted with the paddle attachment, beat the butter and brown sugar until smooth.
-Add in the flour and pecans and mix until crumbly and combined, about 1 minute.
+- In the clean bowl of your stand mixer fitted with the paddle attachment, add the butter and brown sugar for the praline.
+Beat until smooth, then add the flour and pecans and mix until combined and crumbly, about 1 minute.

-- Sprinkle this mixture on top of the pumpkin batter.
+- Sprinkle the praline mixture on top of the pumpkin cake batter.